 A 5-minute walk from the KIMIIDERA bus stop

 - Open Hours

 - Phone Number

-The Buddha Hall can be observed from the base of Mt.
+The Buddha Hall can be observed from the top of Mt.
 Nagusa-yama.
 Inside the Hall a golden Daisenju-juichimenkanzeon-bosatsu-zo (statue of a Buddist saint with a thousand hands and 11 faces) overlooks the city.
-This statue measures 12 meters tall and weighs 30 tons.
-The shiny kannon is recorded as the biggest standing statue made from multiple pieces of wood, in Japan.
+This statue is around 12 meters tall and weighs 30 tons.
+The shiny Kannon is recorded as the biggest standing statue made from multiple pieces of wood, in Japan.

 Travel Blogger's Review